NCBI-Codeathons/mlxai-2024-team-smith/DICTIONARY.md

 Data Partition | Referred when storing data into folders or groups of rows, so that reading or analytical workloads don't have to operate with large amounts of data | Data Engineering
-Data Model | Is an abstraction of multiple entities and their relationships or associations | Data Engineering ERD | Entity Relationship Diagram | Data Engineering
+Data Model | Is an abstraction of multiple entities and their relationships or associations | Data Engineering ERD | Entity Relationship Diagram | Data Engineering EDA | Exploratory Data Analysis - refers to distributions, statistics, and patterns on data | Data Science Features | Refers to the columns or fields that make a data frame | Data Science Feature Engineering | Procedure to derive new data points from existing | Data Science Data Imputation | Procedure to replace empty or null values in a dataframe using different strategies, for example the `mean` value or the `median`, or `forward-fill` for timeseries | Data Science
+Array | Is a data structure that contains a collection of elements of the same data type | Data Science Vector | Is a data structure commonly representing a collection of data points in space | Data Science Matrix | Is a data structure commonly representing a collection of data points in Eucledian Space | Data Science Tensor | Is a data structure commonly representing a collection of data points in multi-dimensional space | Data Science Matrix Rank | Is the vector space spanned by its columns | Data Science R | Acronym used in mathematical representations to represent Real numbers | Data Science R2 | Acronym used to represent Eucledian space or 2-dimensional space | Data Science Machine Learning Model | An algorithm that allows the calculation of a number or label over a group of data points | Data Science
+Linear Model | A machine learning model whos representative function is a line | Data Science Model Metrics | Is an evaluation criteria to determine the performance of a machine learning model, i.e. accuracy, area under the curve, specificity, etc. | Data Science
+Training and Testing Datasets | It refers to the process of splitting data from a data set to train and test a machine learning model, expecting that can predict values from unseen data | Data Science
+Hyperparameters | Is the group of values that allow a machine learning model to increase its performance metrics, or reduce its training epocs | Data Science
+Supervised Learning | A machine learning method in which data with samples is at the disposal during training | Data Science Unsupervised Learning | A machine learning method to make sense of data when no labels or classification criteria is available | Data Science
+Neural Network | Is a machine representation of how a human brain works, through neurons that are activated through interactions | Data Science